3DPRN/RAMASP/IoT-Platform/README.md

 - Setup a Linux distro, like UBUNTU (https://www.microsoft.com/it-it/p/ubuntu/9nblggh4msv6?rtc=1)
 - Copy the IoT-Platform folder in local and execute Powershell as administrator
 - Launch command "docker-compose up -d"
-- You're done, IoT components will be running in the proper container in Docker
+- You're done, IoT components will be running in the proper container in Docker on default ports